‘The Bachelor’: Raven Gates, Corinne Olympios Headed To ‘The Bachelorette’

 Meanwhile, Bachelor fans are dying to know if Corinne Olympios will also be appearing on Season 4 of Bachelor In Paradise this summer.
 Corinne, who was the bad girl and villain of Season 21, made it to Nick Viall’s final four, but was unable to advance any further.
 Since her time on the show, the blonde beauty has revealed that she and her family may be getting their own reality TV show, and that she’s been in talks with different networks about the possibility.
 As for participating on Paradise, Corrine says she’s not sure yet on whether or not she’ll head to Mexico to look for love on television a second time.

 Meanwhile, Raven Gates and Corinne Olympios’ ex-boyfriend, Nick Viall, won’t be off of fans television screens for long either.
 Viall has announced that he will be participating on Season 24 of Dancing With The Stars, which is set to beginning airing on Monday.
-Nick has been partnered with new mom, Peta Murgatroyd, and will be cheered on by his new fiance, Vanessa Grimaldi, as he tries to win the coveted mirror ball trophy.
+Nick has been partnered with new mom Peta Murgatroyd, and will be cheered on by his new fiance, Vanessa Grimaldi, as he tries to win the coveted mirror ball trophy.
 Nick, who has been known to bust a move from time to time, will have the full support of his future wife as she recently revealed that she will be moving from her home in Canada to live in the United States with the former Bachelor star.

 What are your thoughts on Nick Viall’s next career move, and Raven Gates and Corinne Olympios heading to the mansion to see the newest Bachelorette Rachel Lindsay as she begins her journey?